avazque008/yakety/README.md

 ## Description

-Yakety is a full-stack web application that allows users to create chat rooms with other register users, while first loggin or signing up to Yakety to chat other users.
+Yakety is a full-stack web application that allows users to create chat rooms with other register users, while first loggin or signing up to Yakety.

 #### Built With
 * HTML